jerome-rdlv/transmission/README.md

 # Transmission

-Continuous play of audio files on front-page.
+Continuous play of an audio playlist on front page.

 This plugin has been developed for the Transmission project, hosted on [transmission.cymru](http://transmission.cymru/)